liapatiso95-ctrl/character-sheet/items.md

 Quicklaunch.
 You can use a bonus action to deduct 2 minutes from the bow's remaining time to make a single ranged weapon attack with it.
 If you already hit the target with the bow on this turn, you have advantage on the attack roll, and on a hit, the target takes an extra 1d6 lightning damage.

-Range.
-A weapon that can be used to make a ranged attack has a range shown in parentheses after the ammunition or thrown property.
-The range lists two numbers.
-The first is the weapon's normal range in feet, and the second indicates the weapon's maximum range.
-When attacking a target beyond normal range, you have disadvantage on the attack roll.
-You can't attack a target beyond the weapon's long range.

-Ammunition.
-You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
-Each time you attack with the weapon, you expend one piece of ammunition.
-Drawing the ammunition from a quiver, case, or other container is part of the attack.
-Loading a one-handed weapon requires a free hand.
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.

-If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon.
-A sling must be loaded to deal any damage when used in this way.

-Heavy.
-Creatures that are Small or Tiny have disadvantage on attack rolls with heavy weapons.
-A heavy weapon's size and bulk make it too large for a Small or Tiny creature to use effectively.

-Two-Handed.
-This weapon requires two hands to use.
-This property is relevant only when you attack with the weapon, not when you simply hold it.

 #### Arkanorod
 **Type:** Rod
 **Rarity:** Very Rare